 After attending this course, attendees should be able to:

-- Gain insight and clarity into the new information being sought in Form ADV Part 1 to help ensure that your firm is accurately reporting such information
+- Gain insight and clarity into the information being sought in Form ADV Part 1 to help ensure that your firm is accurately reporting such information.

 Suggested Skill Level: Basic